What is the Surviving Spouse’s “Elective Share” in North Carolina?

-When a married Decedent dies, his or her surviving spouse has a right to claim a portion of the Estate.
+When a married person dies, their surviving spouse has a right to claim a portion of the Estate.
 It is referred to as the “Elective Share” because the surviving spouse must elect to claim such share by the proper filing of a claim for elective share within six months of the Decedent’s death.

-Effective October 1, 2013, the Elective Share amount in North Carolina is based upon the length of the marriage:
+The Elective Share for North Carolina is set by statute.
+Effective October 1, 2013, the North Carolina Elective Share amount is based upon the length of the marriage:

 - If the surviving spouse was married to the Decedent for less than 5 years, the elective share amount is 15%;